joshuaulrich/fosstrading/content/post/introducing-ibrokers-and-jeff-ryan.md

 date: 2010-05-13T14:23:00.030-05:00
 draft: false
 aliases: [ "/2010/05/introducing-ibrokers-and-jeff-ryan.html" ]
-tags : [Interactive Brokers, HIstorical Data, IBrokers, R, API]
+tags : [Interactive Brokers, Historical Data, IBrokers, R, API]
 ---

 Josh had kindly invited me to post on FOSS Trading around the time when he first came up with the idea for the blog.
 Fast forward a year and I am finally taking him up on his offer.